Effective as of March 7, 2025

 (iv) Board Materials Distributed in Advance - The Chair, in consultation with the CEO, will determine and distribute information and data that are important to the Board’s understanding of the business and the matters to be discussed at Board meetings.
 Such materials shall be distributed to the Board in advance to the extent practicable so that Board meeting time may be most effectively utilized to focus on the issues presented in the materials and the Board’s questions and comments thereon.

-(v) Minutes - Unless the Chair of the Board or a Board Committee Chair (or any Director acting as chair of a meeting or a committee) designates another individual to act as secretary to record the minutes of a meeting of the Board or Committee, respectively, the Secretary (or an Assistant Secretary) of the Company shall record minutes of all meetings of the Board, Board committees and Shareholders.
+(v) Minutes - Unless the Chair of the Board, a Board Committee Chair (or any Director acting as chair of a meeting or a committee) or the Secretary designates another individual to act as secretary to record the minutes of a meeting of the Board or Committee, respectively, the Secretary (or an Assistant Secretary) of the Company shall record minutes of all meetings of the Board, Board committees and Shareholders.

 (vi) Executive Sessions of Independent Directors - The independent Directors will meet in executive session at least four times each year and at such other times as they may desire.
 Executive sessions of the independent Directors will be chaired by Chair of the Board, who will provide feedback to the CEO as appropriate.
 In the event that the Chair of the Board is not an independent Director, the chair of the Governance Committee shall chair these sessions.
 In addition, the members of each standing Board committee shall regularly meet in executive session, as deemed necessary or advisable by the committee, which shall be chaired by the committee Chair.